Estate Agent Fees Leeds 2026: Average 1.3% + VAT

 Sole agency vs multi-agency in Leeds

 The choice between sole agency and multi-agency has a significant impact on both your costs and how your property is marketed.
+For a deeper comparison of agent types, see our guide on estate agent fees explained.

 Sole agency